-The Canada Revenue Agency, CRA for short, is the governing body responsible for overlooking the collection of taxes in Canada.
-Owing money is never fun, especially in the form of taxes that you owe the government.
+The Canada Revenue Agency (CRA), is the governing body responsible for overlooking the collection of taxes in Canada.
+Owing money is never fun, especially when you owe the government.
 In fact, the CRA is known for their strict tax debt collection requirements.
 Interest rates and fees often apply when you’re late to pay the CRA.
 These additional costs on top of a tax bill can be hefty; hefty enough that you may need financing in the form of a personal loan to cover the total cost.
-If you owe the CRA taxes and are having trouble covering the cost, you’ve come to the right place.

 In Canada, the deadline to file your personal tax return and pay your taxes is April 30th of every year.
 If you fail to meet this deadline, the following penalties will apply to you: